- About e-Pubs

 - How to Submit a Paper to Purdue e-Pubs: instructions for a series administrator

-- The Addendum to Publication Agreements for CIC Authors
+- The Addendum to Publication Agreements for BTAA Authors

 If you have questions about the Purdue Digital Repositories or Purdue e-Pubs, or if you need technical support, send an e-mail message to the Scholarly Publishing Specialist.